OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 This selection of first and second feature films, receiving their U.S. premiere in Chicago, celebrates the spirit of discovery and innovation upon which the Festival was founded.
 To be eligible for the competition, films may not have U.S. distribution and must be a U.S. premiere if selected for the Festival.

-International in scope and representing a wide range of approaches to documentary form, this program offers a diverse cross-section of contemporary non-fiction filmmaking in both competitive and non-competitive sections.
-To be eligible for the competition, films may not have U.S. distribution and must be a U.S. premiere if selected for the Festival.
+Global in scope and representing a wide range of approaches to documentary form, this program offers a diverse cross-section of contemporary non-fiction filmmaking in both competitive and non-competitive sections.
+To be eligible for the International Documentary Competition, films must be a U.S. premiere if selected for the Festival.

 Short Film Competition

 Annually showcasing the best short films from around the globe, this competition highlights the work of both upcoming artists and masters of the short subject form.
-The winners of the Best Short Film and Best Documentary Short awards are eligible to be considered by the Academy of Motion Picture Arts and Sciences for the Academy Awards®.
+Programmed films are eligible for awards in the following categories: Animated, Documentary, and Live Action.
+The winners of the Best Live Action and Best Documentary Short awards are eligible to be considered by the Academy of Motion Picture Arts and Sciences for the Academy Awards®.

 Gathering genre films from horror and thrillers to edgy animation and dark comedies, this showcase of future cult classics and midnight favorites offers an exciting mix of late-night fare.

-Now in its 19th year, this program showcases films that celebrate the richness and diversity of black cultures around the world and the filmmakers behind them.
+Now in its 19th year, this program showcases films that celebrate the richness of African American filmmaking and the diversity of black cultures around the world and the filmmakers behind them.

 Cinema of the Americas